Skip Navigation

 Updated

-Widget plugins should add the wpml_elementor_widgets_to_translate filter during their “init” action.
-WPML calls this filter to get further information about the different widget texts that need to be translated.
+For every custom widget plugin, you should add the wpml_elementor_widgets_to_translate filter during their init action.
+WPML uses this filter to gather more information about the widget texts that need translation.

 WPML filter for Elementor widgets